 That’s not to say it doesn’t have any good aspects.
 I actually really like the first few scenes of the movie as it sets the tone for the new Haddonfield.
 The big theme of Halloween Ends is how characters are moving on from Michael’s massacre and how he continues to influence the town even in his absence.
 We see that people a lot of people are more paranoid surrounding Michael, more willing to ostracize those deemed attached to his case and justify toxicity against them.
 It this a decent job of showing how such a tragedy can change a town.

-Corey starts off with a solid example of this, because of one mistake, he is harassed and bullied because an accident made him seem somewhat similar to Michael.
+Corey starts off with a solid example of this, he is harassed and bullied because an accident made him seem somewhat similar to Michael.
 You see how it affects his work, social life, and family with his mother being an overbearing wreck.

 The film also shows more than ever that despite being an innocent survivor, many still treat her as a “freak” saying she “provoked” Michael into killing.
 It’s a great example of how victim-blaming works and how it can affect a real person.
-Through this Curis really shows her range as an actor, she knows how we act happy, sad, and patiently optimistic when she really hurting on the inside.
+Through this Curtis really shows her range as an actor, portraying Laurie as happy, sad, and patiently optimistic when really she’s hurting on the inside.

 Speaking of which, that brings us to Corey Cunningham.
 A lot of how much you enjoy this film will depend on this guy as it’s just as much his movie as it is Laurie and Michael’s.
 He first comes off as a hard-working but meek 20-something, kinda cute in how dorky he is, but after meeting Michael he just completely transforms becoming more confident but far more unhinged.
 The character change just feels too jarring, and often came off as too hammy to take seriously.
 It makes you question why Alysson would continue to go out with him as he’s so blatantly creepy to be around.